 The absolute return portfolio is weighted toward long-short equity managers, uncorrelated strategies, and diversifying event-driven or hedged tactical credit strategies.
 One investment in this portfolio may not be redeemed over the next year due to lock-up provisions.
-As of August 31, 2020, the remaining investments have either full or partial liquidity over the next year, with the exception of those having side pockets.
-As of August 31, 2020 and 2019, the University posted \$149 million and \$137.9 million, respectively, of public equity as a source of collateral for an alternative investment strategy.
+As of August 31, 2021, the remaining investments have either full or partial liquidity over the next year, with the exception of those having side pockets.
+As of August 31, 2021 and 2020, the University posted \$52.3 million and \$149 million, respectively, of Treasury bonds and public equity as a source of collateral for an alternative investment strategy.

-The private investments portfolio includes investments in global buyout and venture capital funds.
+The private investments portfolio includes investments in global buyout, venture capital, and distressed debt funds.
 The real assets portfolio includes the University's investments in energy, timber, real estate, and public investments in certain commodity and equity funds.